 So what should we pray?
 Here’s 5 ideas:

 Ask the Lord to fill churches with Spirit-filled preachers who will teach solid doctrine from Scripture.
 Pray for your own pastor, that he would be committed to studying and explaining biblical truth every Sunday and beyond.
+Pray that he would shepherd the flock God’s given him with wisdom and grace.

 Restrictions on religious liberty and hostility toward Christians are escalating around the world.
 Believers in Asia, the Middle East, and Africa are experiencing severe adversity and danger for living for Christ.
 Our brothers and sisters desperately need prayer as they encounter threats, loss of loved ones and homes, and barriers to meeting together.
 Voice of the Martyrs is an amazing ministry to follow to learn of specific prayer needs.